codepath/android_guides/Google-Cloud-Messaging.md

 ### Using an existing project

--  If you have existing app that used to be using GCM, click on `Import Google Project`.
+-  If you have existing app that used to be using FCM, click on `Import Google Project`.
 Make sure to click on `Add Firebase` when you're done.

 After you've created or imported an existing project into Firebase, you need to add the package name and add the SHA-1 signing certificate (see [link](https://developers.google.com/android/guides/client-auth) to obtain):